Posted On Dec 23, 2019

-Initially, when there is a disease spreading in the peritoneum, doctors used to opt for conventional treatment procedures such as a cytoreductive surgery and then give chemotherapy through an IV line.
+Initially, when there is a disease spreading in the peritoneum, doctors used to opt for conventional treatment procedures such as cytoreductive surgery and then give chemotherapy through an IV line.
 But, doctors know that if chemotherapy is given through the vein, it will reach the blood and the organs, but will not reach the peritoneal cavity in sufficient concentration.
-This is because, the depth and penetration of this chemo to kill the cancer cells Is only 5 mm.
+This is because the depth and penetration of this chemo to kill the cancer cells Is only 5 mm.
 In order to overcome that, some form of chemotherapy is given into the tummy or the peritoneum, which is called intraperitoneal chemotherapy.
-It was found that if the chemo was given at normal body temperature of about 37°C, the efficacy wasn’t very high.
+It was found that if the chemo was given at a normal body temperature of about 37°C, the efficacy wasn’t very high.

-Various research studies found that if chemotherapy was combined with high temperature in the range of 41-42°C, which is called Hyperthermia, the efficacy of the chemo doubled or even tripled, and the depth of penetration also increased manifold.
+Various research studies found that if chemotherapy was combined with a high temperature in the range of 41-42°C, which is called Hyperthermia, the efficacy of the chemo doubled or even tripled, and the depth of penetration also increased manifold.
 As a result, Hyperthermic Intraperitoneal Chemotherapy (HIPEC) is more effective in killing the cancer cells which are spread in the tummy region.
-This technique needs a specialized, dedicated team, HIPEC machine and trained doctors and is done immediately after the cytoreductive surgery.
+This technique needs a specialized, dedicated team, HIPEC machine, and trained doctors and is done immediately after the cytoreductive surgery.

 How does HIPEC work?

 It is a known phenomenon that if the chemotherapy bakes the cancer cells which have spread into small nodules in the tummy, then it is penetrating up to 1 cm, and not just 5 mm.
-So the cancer cells are on sustained burying of a thin layer of chemo fluid and are killed.
-In the case of hyperthermia, where the body temperature of the chemo fluid is increased to 41-42°C , it kills the DNA, RNA and lysosomes and destroys the cancer cells.
+So the cancer cells are on the sustained burying of a thin layer of chemo fluid and are killed.
+In the case of hyperthermia, where the body temperature of the chemo fluid is increased to 41-42°C, it kills the DNA, RNA, and lysosomes and destroys the cancer cells.
 Once they are destroyed, the chemo can penetrate deep inside and kill the remaining cancer cells.
 So, along with the macroscopic or the visible cancer cells, microscopic ones not visible to the doctor’s eye are also taken care of by Hyperthermic Intraperitoneal Chemotherapy (HIPEC) technique.

 Techniques of HIPEC delivery